OpenTermsArchive/contrib-versions/Verizon/Privacy Policy.md

     Verizon Wireless customers may opt-out of allowing Verizon Wireless to use their information to create aggregated business and marketing reports.
     Read more

+*   AOL:

+    You have choices about how AOL uses information.
+To learn more, visit the AOL Privacy Policy.

 *   Parental Controls:

-    Age-based content controls are available for parents of Verizon's Internet, Wireless and TV services.
+    Age-based content controls are available for Verizon's Internet, Wireless and TV services.
     Read more